-Obligation can only be sought where it meets the relevant tests; namely: it is necessary to make the development acceptable in planning terms; is directly related to the development; and is fairly and reasonably related in scale and kind.
-In some cases Cambridgeshire County Council is seeking more direct off-site delivery of highway improvements; i.e. rather than paying the County Council a fee the developer will undertake the works in the highway directly.
+Obligation can only be sought where it meets the relevant tests: namely, it is necessary to development make the acceptable in planning terms; is directly related to the development; and is fairly and reasonably related in scale and kind.
+In some cases Cambridgeshire County Council is seeking more direct off-site deliverv of highway improvements; i.e. rather than paying the County Council a fee the developer will undertake the works in the highway directly.
 As such in some cases a planning condition may be the appropriate implementation measure.
 In some cases Community Infrastructure Levy monies will cover highway improvements.